frictionlessdata/covid-tracker/pages/regions.md

 # Regions
+This page displays the total count of deaths, case numbers, and vaccinations for regions of the world.

 ## Deaths

-Here is an interactive map showing amount of total deaths per region:
+Here is an interactive map showing the count of total deaths per region:

 ```json chart
 {% with field='total_deaths_per_million', title='Deaths/1M', scheme='reds' %}